Tip time set for 9 p.m. ET on CSS.

 Kansas State advanced to the third round in the NCAA Tournament during the 2010-11 season, as the squad posted a 23-11 record, including a 10-6 mark in league play to finish third in the Big 12.
 Among the team's 23 wins were six over ranked teams, including the nation's top-ranked squad (No. 1 Kansas) and its first over a Top 10 team (No. 7 Texas) on the road since 1994.
 The team finished in the Top 25 of both polls in 2011, including No. 24 in the ESPN/USA Today Coaches' poll.

 The 2011-12 season saw Kansas State once again advance to the NCAA Tournament third round, concluding the season with a 22-11 overall record.
-The Wildcats posted a 10-8 mark in Big 12 play to finish fifth, which made Kansas State and cross-state rival Kansas as the only Big 12 schools to receive a bye into the quarterfinals of the Phillips 66 Big 12 Championship in each of the last six seasons, with Figger on staff for the last five campaigns.
+The Wildcats posted a 10-8 mark in Big 12 play to finish fifth, which made Kansas State and cross-state rival Kansas as the only Big 12 schools to receive a bye into the quarterfinals of the Phillips 66 Big 12 Championship in each of the previous six seasons, with Figger on staff for the last five campaigns.

 Prior to his time at Kansas State, Figger served a brief stint as the director of operations at Arkansas (April-June 2007), which followed five seasons as an assistant coach at South Alabama for John Pelphrey (2003-07).
 South Alabama enjoyed some of its greatest success during Figger's time on staff, especially the final two seasons when the team reached the NCAA Tournament and NIT, respectively.
 Prior to his time with the Jaguars, Figger spent 10 years as an assistant coach in the junior college ranks, including stints at Wabash Valley (Ill.)
 (1993-94), Vincennes (1994-99) and Odessa (Texas) College (2000-02).
 At the junior college level, his teams won 20 or more games eight times, captured six region and four district titles and advanced to the National Junior College Athletic Association (NJCAA) national tournament four times.

 Figger, a native of Jenkins, Ky., earned his bachelor's degree in physical education from Eastern Kentucky in 1995.
 He played baseball at Pikeville College in Pikeville, Ky.
 (1990-91), before completing his education at Eastern Kentucky.
+Figger and his wife Katrina have a son, Vincent.